My Horse Farm logo

 Sliding stall doors are a common problem area.
 The tracks collect dirt and shavings, rollers wear out, and doors that slid smoothly in January now require two hands and a shoulder to move.
 Sticking doors are not just annoying — they are a safety issue.
 A door that does not open quickly can cost critical seconds during an emergency, and a door that does not latch properly means a horse can push its way out at night.

 Inspect your barn roof carefully.
 Florida summer rain will find every weakness — every lifted shingle, every gap in the flashing, every spot where a seal has degraded.
-A small leak in April becomes a serious structural problem by September if water is getting into framing, insulation, or electrical systems.
-Walk the interior and look for water stains, discoloration, or soft spots on ceiling panels.
-Check around roof penetrations like vents and skylights.
+A small leak in April becomes a serious structural problem by September if water is allowed to penetrate the structure unchecked.
+Check the underside of your roof from inside the barn for daylight, water stains, and soft spots.